Burning Man, Black Rock City, NV, USA, 2012

 Yes you will need to do some shit around your camp if you expect to live in a desert for the week.
 I never thought about this and my hands paid the price.
 Kudos to Mikey who had the forethought.

 6) SOME TYPE OF PORTABLE PHONE / CAMERA CHARGER.

 I was just at CES and was offered some free samples by a company that I never called back.
 I need to figure that out for next year.
 We’re talking chargers THAT DON’T PLUG INTO ANY POWER SUPPLIES BUT STORE POWER IN CAPACITORS, YOU DIG?

 7) COMFORTABLE BIKE SEAT AND EASY TO USE BIKE LOCK.

-There’s nothing more annoying than trying to make the lock fit into some strange configuration it won’t reach.
-Connect two bike lock cables together if necessary!
-The bike seat will be a big part of this trip, at least until your bike is thrown off an art car accidentally and not replaced without your knowledge…it happens.
-People are anxious to get to their bikes, just use a green community bike if that happens (apparently provided by the kind folks at Google Inc.?)
+There’s nothing more annoying then trying to make the lock fit into some strange configuration it won’t reach.
+Connect Two bike lock cables together if necessary!
+The bike seat will be a big part of this trip, at least until your bike is thrown off an art car accidentally and not replaced without your knowledge…it happens. people are anxious to get to their bikes, just use a community bike if that happens (apparently provided by the kind folks at Google Inc.?)

-Sorry Crunch.
-The bike is long gone.
+Sorry crunch. the bike is long gone.
 I will try to get it back for you.
-Universe, bring the bike back please? my friend John Draper (his name is ON the bike somewhere) let me borrow his mountain bike kindly and unfortunately I was on on art car that somehow had my bike stacked on top of someone else’s who took mine off and never put it back on before we left a stop… so Its long gone. *UPDATE* 2018 Crunch made it again and again I lost his bikes 🙂 *our bike person went to hospital and bailed*
+Universe, bring the bike back please? my friend John Draper (his name is ON the bike somewhere) let me borrow his mountain bike kindly and unfortunately i was on on art car that somehow had my bike stacked on top of someone else’s who took mine off and never put it back on before we left a stop… so its long gone.

 I’ve been using the google bikes…